packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 Peer closed connection in SSL handshake (104: Connection reset by peer) while SSL handshaking to upstream
 ```

-Ensure that the SNI (Server Name Indication) TLS Extension is properly passed in requests to the cluster
+Ensure that the SNI (Server Name Indication) TLS Extension is properly set for requests to the ingress controller of the Kubernetes Cluster.
-for SNI to work correctly on the ingress.
 This is not the case when using IPs in `proxy_pass` on the reverse proxy and will result in an SSL handshake error.

 To pass the SNI hostname from the incoming request to the upstream server, add the following directives to NGINX:
 ```